 Give us a call or pop into your local store and we’ll tailor make your perfect Verona holiday.

 Visit in late spring and early autumn to experience mild and pleasant temperatures and fewer tourists.
 Summer is the most popular time to visit but it can be very hot and busy.
 The world-renowned Arena Opera Festival is held from June to August so this is the ideal to visit if you long to experience the drama and spectacle of some of the world's finest operas.
 The winter months can be foggy and frosty but the beautifully lit-up piazzas, Christmas markets and cosy cafés create a romantic setting.

 Verona holiday highlights

 On the opposite side of the River Adige, Verona’s Roman Theatre was carved into the hillside to make great use of its stunning surrounds below and beyond.
-Discover a fine collection of art, medieval weapons and jewellery at the Castelvecchio Museum which is housed in a medieval castle that was once occupied by the Scala family.
-Then wander along the relaxed Carega block, close to the Duomo, to sample traditional Veronese cuisine and fine wines.
+Discover a fine collection of art, medieval weapons and jewellery at the Castelvecchio Museum, housed in a medieval castle once occupied by the Scala family and climb the 84 metre-high Lamberti Tower for splendid views over the city.

 Verona is one of Italy’s smaller cities and lies in the Veneto region, just 75 miles north of Venice.
 The eastern bank of Lake Garda is just 30 minutes away and the two destinations work perfectly as a twin centre.